What do investors need to know about bonds now? A Wells Fargo Investment Institute strategist shares top considerations.

 Review various income-generating strategies

-Rehling suggests exploring investment strategies for bonds that can help generate income, including a “bond ladder.”
+Rehling suggests investors consider exploring investment strategies for bonds that can help generate income, including a “bond ladder.”
 The ladder is a portfolio of fixed-income securities with each one having a different maturity date.
-This approach lets you plan or adjust your cash flow based on expected yields and your financial situation at any given time.
-It’s a strategy designed to provide income while helping minimize exposure to changes in the interest rate.
+This approach gives you the ability to plan or adjust your cash flow based on expected yields and your financial situation at any given time.
+It’s a strategy designed to provide income while helping reduce exposure to changes in the interest rate.

 “The bond ladder can be an effective strategy for retirees because they should receive cash flows each year to cover expenses without having to worry too much about changes in interest rates,” Rehling says.